The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - There may be evidence of a struggle, such as broken vegetation or earth that's been torn up.

-How do I know if my livestock first died of disease or another cause before a predator fed on it?
+How to know if livestock first died of disease or another cause before a predator fed on it

 - There will likely be no evidence of bleeding from the spot the predator fed on, or blood may have drained from the body from cavities such as the nose.